deathworlders/online/content/book/deathworlders/chapter-36-consequences.md

 Lawrence shifted in his seat as a few people in the audience made disapproving noises.
 “Isn’t that sexist?”

 “No, I don’t think so.”
 Dan had to raise his voice slightly as the disapproving noises escalated.
 “Steve, men and women have different bodies.
 There’s nothing sexist about acknowledging that, right?
 Well there’s nothing sexist about acknowledging that we have different *brains.* There have been studies performed on one-day-old infants who haven’t had *time* to internalize any kind of gender-based nurture-over-nature thing which show a clear difference between male and female in how they respond to different stimuli.
-We’ve known since the Classical civilizations, and even before then, that men and women really *don’t* think or behave the same way...
-And sure, that’s not a *nice* truth, but it’s still true.”
+We’ve known since the Classical civilizations, and even before then, that men and women really *don’t* think or behave the same way...And sure, that’s not a *nice* truth, but it’s still true.”

 He sat back.
 “If I designed the world?
 Men *would* share the best elements of female psychology, and vice versa.
 But I didn’t: Evolution did.”